 1. Use Shutterstock Free Trial (free)

-Shutterstock’s free trial lasts for 30 days, during which you may download 10 royalty-free images at zero cost.
-This is a 100% legal and safe method, but it requires you to enter your credit card information.
-Yet, you won’t be charged if you cancel the free trial in time—that is, before the 30 days end.
+Shutterstock offers a 30-day free trial that allows you to download 10 stock images or 1 video, or 4 soundtracks plus 2 images for free.
+On top of that, you can use them even commercially.
+This is a legal and safe method, but it does require you to enter your credit card information.
+However, you won’t be charged as long as you cancel the free trial before the 30 days are up.

-Shutterstock’s free trial comes with an annual subscription of 10 downloads per month.
-So, by using the trial, you may download 10 royalty-free images licensed under the Standard License without a watermark that would otherwise cost $29.00.
+The free trial comes with an annual subscription of 10 downloads per month.
+This means that by using the trial, you can legally download 10 royalty-free images licensed under the Standard License without a watermark for free, which would normally cost $29.00.

-Sometimes the free trial doesn’t automatically apply, so you have to enter the code “PICK10FREE”, which activates the free trial manually.
-Make sure you read the terms and conditions before applying for the trial.
+You should now be able to access Shutterstock images without watermarks for free.
+If the free trial doesn’t automatically apply to your account, you may need to enter the code “TRYFLEX10” to activate it manually.
+Be sure to read the terms and conditions before applying for the trial.

 2. Subscribe to Shutterstock’s newsletter (free)

-By subscribing to Shutterstock’s newsletter, you’ll get one free image and one free vector weekly.
-Simply create an account with your email and check the box that allows Shutterstock to send you promotional offers.
+By subscribing to Shutterstock’s newsletter, you get one free image and one free vector each week delivered straight to your inbox.
+To sign up, simply create an account on Shutterstock’s website and opt-in to receive promotional offers.

 How to get it: